MicrosoftDocs/power-pages-docs/power-pages-docs/configure/data-workspace-forms.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Forms tab displays the forms referenced in the basic forms and all other forms in the environment.
+Forms tab displays the forms used in the basic forms that are embedded in the site and all other forms in the environment associated with the respective table.
 It only shows **main** form type that is supported in portals.

 The [Data workspace](..\getting-started\use-data-workspace.md) allows you to create and modify Dataverse table forms directly in the Power Pages design studio.

+> [!NOTE]
+> You will need to ensure that your changes to forms are published before they can be used to create basic and advanced form components on pages.

 ## Use Data workspace